VioletViolaVi/Milestone-Project-3/README.md

 1. Write test code using __*Jinja*__ dot notation in the HTML file in an attempt to get the images stored in the MongoDB __*movies*__ collection, with the use of __*movie.movie_poster*__.
 Place __*movie.movie_poster*__ inside its for loop to see if the __*movie*__  successfully iterates through the __*movies*__ MongoDB collection.
 This will also test if the __*.find()*__ method for retrieving data from MongoDB is functioning correctly.
 2. Using the Jasmine testing framework, test the __*true*__ and __*false*__ values in the jQuery code of the carousel taken from Materialize, to check they are found to be the correct booleans.
     1. Using __*red green refactoring*__, use Jasmine to write tests that will fail then slightly alter the code on a minimum level to get the test to pass, as seen in the __*movieSpec.js*__ file.
 For instance, when checking to see if the __*fullWidth*__ variable is the __*true*__ boolean, write inside the __*toBe()*__ method the __*false*__ boolean to make the test fail.
 Then make the test pass by writing in the __*true*__ boolean instead.
+3. Using the Jasmine testing framework, test the number values in the jQuery code of the carousel taken from Materialize, to ensure they are numbers.
+     1. Using __*red green refactoring*__, use Jasmine to write tests that will fail then slightly alter the code on a minimum level to get the test to pass, as seen in the __*movieSpec.js*__ file.
+For instance, when checking to see if the __*dist*__ variable is a number, i.e. __*0*__ , write inside the __*toBe()*__ method the string __*zero*__ to make the test fail.
+Then make the test pass by writing in the number __*0*__ instead.
-3. With the cursor, vertically slide the carousel to ensure that the image moves swiftly across the screen.
+4. With the cursor, vertically slide the carousel to ensure that the image moves swiftly across the screen.
-4. Hover over the carousel indicators to make sure they increase in size when the cursor is hovered over them.
+5. Hover over the carousel indicators to make sure they increase in size when the cursor is hovered over them.
-5. Click on a carousel indicator to make sure the indicator changes colour and moves the carousel to the next respective movie in the row; partnered with the selected indicator.
+6. Click on a carousel indicator to make sure the indicator changes colour and moves the carousel to the next respective movie in the row; partnered with the selected indicator.
-6. Click on the movie images in the carousel and check that the page jumps down to the respective section that displays the movie details, reviews and __*BOOK NOW*__ button for the same movie that was clicked on.
+7. Click on the movie images in the carousel and check that the page jumps down to the respective section that displays the movie details, reviews and __*BOOK NOW*__ button for the same movie that was clicked on.
 ### Movie Details
 1. Add a test image to the MongoDB collection called __*movies*__.
 Use the __*.find()*__ method in the__*app.py*__ file to access this image in the collection and then produce it onto the HTML file.
 Ensure the image can be seen when the collection is being called out within its for loop.
 2. Type __*test01*__ as the key pair value of __*Rated*__ in the MongoDB __*movies*__ collection.
 Then use the __*.find()*__ method in the __*app.py*__ file, to bring out the __*Rated*__ value to the movie details section.
 Check to see that __*Rated: test01*__ is produced to ensure the data from MongoDB is being retrieved successfully.